kata198/AdvancedHTMLParser/README.rst

 Performance is very good using either AdvancedHTMLParser, and even better (for scraping) using IndexedAdvancedHTMLParser class.
 The performance can be further enhanced on IndexedAdvancedHTMLParser via several indexing tunables:

-Firstly, in the constructor of IndexedAdvancedHTMLParser and in the reindex method is a boolean to be set which determines if each field is indexed (e.x. indexIDs will make getElementByID use an index).
+First, in the constructor of IndexedAdvancedHTMLParser and in the reindex method is a boolean to be set which determines if each field is indexed (e.x. indexIDs will make getElementByID use an index).

 If an index is used, parsing time slightly goes up, but searches become O(1) (from root node, slightly less efficent from other nodes) instead of O(n) [n=num elements].